 Stroke is a major health concern among seniors, but given the complicated circumstances surrounding strokes, there is also a lot of misinformation out there.
-Leading provider of stroke care in Harrisburg, Home Care Assistance, busts common myths about strokes so you can equip yourself with the right knowledge to protect your senior loved ones.
+Leading provider of stroke care in Harrisburg, Home Care, busts common myths about strokes so you can equip yourself with the right knowledge to protect your senior loved ones.

 #1: Strokes are more common in middle-aged adults.